How to build a pond

 It is better for wildlife if you put the pond in a warm, sunny area – tadpoles, dragonflies and plants with thrive in these conditions.
 First, mark out your pond on the ground with a rope or hosepipe, and then get digging!
 Ensure that the sides are level as you dig by placing a plank across the pond’s hole with a spirit level on top.
-Remember to include some shallow areas in your pond.
+Remember to include some shallow areas - a sloping 'beach' is ideal, to allow wildlife easy access in and out of the pond.

 Remove any sharp stones from the bottom of the hole.
 Put down a 5 cm-thick layer of sand to line the hole.
 Sand is preferable because it is sterile and will not harbour any undesirable seeds or microbes, but you can also try old carpet, newspapers or even loft insulation material.
 Remember to save some sand for step 4.

 Dig a trench around the edge of the pond for the overhanging pond liner to drop into.
 Place the liner carefully in the hole and tuck the edge into the trench; weigh it down with large rocks.
 Any extra excess liner can be snipped off with scissors.

 Fill the bottom of the pond with the remaining sand.

 Fill the pond up, this may take longer than you think.
 If possible, use collected rainwater to fill your pond, or fill from the tap with a hose.
 To stop the sand substrate dispersing, rest the nozzle of the hose on a plastic bag to absorb some of the energy.
 If you do fill your pond with tap water then leave it so stand for a few days before adding it in.